 4. Put secondhand first

-When you’re looking for new togs, try secondhand stores, garage sales and op shops first.
+When you’re looking for new clothing, try secondhand stores and online marketplaces, garage sales and op shops first.
 If we all choose to reuse more often it would make a massive dent in the 400,000 tonne pile of clothes currently languishing in Australian landfills.

 5. Mend it like Beckham

 Okay okay, we’re not 100% sure the Beckhams actually mend their own clothes but surely they get someone in to help.
 Right?
 But seriously, a quick YouTube tutorial and a fossick in your drawers to dig out that hotel sewing kit you just knew would come in handy and hey presto!
 You’ll have good as new threads lining your closet.
 Sewing maestro Erin Lewis-Fitzgerald has heaps of tips and an awesome book to get you started.

 6. Swap it real good